 BBC 6-minute English is a great choice for low to intermediate level learners.

 Luke’s English Podcast is perfect for those who miss British humour and want to laugh while they learn!

 Lyrics Training is one for the music-lovers - you complete activities while enjoying British and American music.

 5. Watch TV, films and videos in English

 Watching TV, films and videos is a great way to improve your listening skills.
 Netflix is a great place to start, as it offers a wide range of English-language series and films.
 What’s more, you can expand your vocabulary range and pick up useful expressions for everyday conversations.
 If you’re interested in learning about British history, I would recommend ‘The Crown’, an award-winning series that follows the life of the British royal family in the twentieth century.

 For those of you looking for free listening resources or more academic language, check out TED talks.
 These are short lecture-style videos, usually lasting 5-15 minutes.
 Topics include technology, entertainment, design, business, science and global issues, and are presented by experts in these fields.
 Watching TED talks is a good way to build on your academic vocabulary, reflect on your presentation skills and keep up to date on the latest developments in a variety of sectors.

-Studying online is another fantastic option for maintaining your English level as it is flexible to fit in with your work and family life.
-The London School of English offers a range of classes via Skype:
+Studying online is another fantastic option for maintaining your English level as it is flexible to fit in with your work and family life. individual English training online.offers

 Prior to your classes, your English trainer will email you to discuss your goals and check your level of English so that you can get the most of every minute of your class time together.
 Of course, studying this way is also environmentally friendly as you don’t need to travel.